AP8673/DSA-Problems-sheet/README.md

 # DSA-Problems-sheet
 This repository consist of Data Structure and Algorithm problems sheet.
-The problem are categorised topicwise.
+The problems are categorised topicwise.